Mehak-2005/BugTrack-AI/README.md

 🔜 Planned

-🎯 Problem Statement

-Traditional defect tracking systems often require teams to perform many activities manually.

-Common problems

-Bug reports may be incomplete or unclear.

-Priority and severity decisions can be inconsistent.

-Similar or duplicate defects may require repeated investigation.

-Selecting the right developer or QA engineer can be difficult.

-Team workload may not be visible while assigning defects.

-Preparing test cases can take additional time.

-Resolution and verification activities may not be fully traceable.

-💡 Proposed Solution

-DefectIQ provides a centralized workspace that helps teams:

-Create structured defects.

-Organize and prioritize issues.

-Manage the complete defect lifecycle.

-Collaborate through comments and attachments.

-Manage team skills, experience and workload.

-Plan defect work using sprints.

-Use AI for triage, similarity analysis, resolution assistance, test generation and developer recommendation.

-AI provides recommendations and assistance.
-The final engineering decision remains with the human team member.

 🎯 Objectives

+## DefectIQ is designed to:  ##

-Provide a centralized workspace for software defect management.
+Provide a centralized workspace for software defects.

 Create a controlled and traceable defect lifecycle.

-Manage priority and severity separately.
+Capture structured defect information.

+Separate priority from severity.

-Improve collaboration using comments, attachments and activity history.
+Improve collaboration between developers, testers and project managers.

 Manage team members using role, skills, experience and workload.

-Organize defect-related work into sprints.

-Reduce manual effort using AI-assisted engineering features.

-Support QA engineers with AI-generated test cases and verification assistance.

-Recommend suitable team members based on issue requirements and team information.

-✨ Key Features

-🐞 Defect Management

-Structured issue creation

-Issue title and description

-Category and affected module

-Priority and severity

-Project association

-Status tracking

-Search and filtering

-Open and resolved issue views

-👥 Team Management

-Team member profiles

-Role-based information

-Skills and experience

-Workload tracking

-Assigned task visibility

-Issue assignment

-Team-member removal

-🔄 Workflow Management

-Controlled defect lifecycle

-Assignment workflow

-In-progress tracking

-Review and resolution stages

-Verification and closure

-Activity/audit history

-💬 Collaboration

-Comments

-Attachments

-Issue-specific activity history

-Centralized defect context

-🏃 Sprint Planning

-Create and organize sprints

-Plan time-bound defect work

-Associate work with sprint planning

-Track sprint-related tasks

-🤖 AI-Assisted Engineering

-AI defect triage

-Semantic duplicate detection

-AI resolution assistance

-AI-generated test cases

-AI developer recommendation

-AI resolution verification

-🏗️ Milestone 1 — Core Foundation

-Milestone 1 established the basic defect-management foundation required for the platform.

-Main capabilities

-1. Project Management

-Projects provide a structured workspace for organizing software defects.

-2. Issue Management

-Users can create and manage defects with structured information such as:

-Title
+Organize defect work using sprints.

+Reduce manual triage and investigation effort using AI.

+Generate useful testing and resolution assistance.

+Recommend suitable team members for specific defects.

+Maintain an activity history for traceability and auditing.

+## 🐞 Milestone 1 — Core Defect Management Foundation ##

+Milestone 1 establishes the complete foundation required to create and manage software defects.

+1. Authentication & Protected Access

+The system provides authenticated access to the application and protects user-specific project and defect information.

+Purpose:

+Secure access to the platform.

+Associate created data with the logged-in user.

+Restrict team/project information to the appropriate owner.

+2. Project Management

+Projects provide the main workspace in which defects are organized.

+Project capabilities

+Create projects.

+Store project information.

+Associate defects with projects.

+View project-related defect information.

+3. Structured Defect Creation

+Users can create defects with meaningful information instead of storing only a title.

+Defect information includes

+Issue title

 Description